soukudom/iot-app-server/README.md

+# IoT App

+Fog computing app to gather and visualize data.
+This repository has two parts, server and edge.
+Server part is built on Cisco EFM that receives incoming data, processes them and visualizes them.
+Edge part gathers data from OPC/UA server and sends them via MQTT.
+The edge application is prepared for Cisco Fog computing devices as IOx package.
+All deployment tasks are done via Ansible.
+Below you can see a description of the build process.
 ## Getting started
 In order to get everything working as intended you first need to:
 * Download EFM 1.7.2 Windows and Linux Install packages from Cisco CCO (they come bundled in one .zip file)